Customize your AlloyDB Omni installation

 Replace the following:

-• HOST_PORT: The TCP port on the host machine that the container should publish its own port 5432 to.
+• HOST_PORT: the TCP port on the host machine to which the container publishes port 5432.
 To use the PostgreSQL default port on the host machine as well, specify 5432.

 Enable ulimits